 Forestry and Mercury Pollution

-The group is currently doing research in northern Ontario with academic (including Drs.
+The group recently wrapped up a major research project in northern Ontario with academic (including Drs.
 Karen Kidd and Stephanie Melles), industry and government (including Drs.
 Rob Mackereth and Erik Emilson) partners to investigate how different "suites" of forestry best management practices impact mercury transport from terrestrial systems, methylmercury formation and bioaccumulation in nearby aquatic ecosystems.
 Research approaches are varied and include a mixture of fieldwork, laboratory experimentation and modelling.

 McCarter, C.P.R.; Sebestyen, S.D.; Eggert, S.L.; Kolka, R.K.; Mitchell, C.P.J.
 (2022) Effects of forest harvesting and residual biomass harvesting on hillslope mercury mobilization and downgradient mercury accumulation.
 Journal of Geophysical Research – Biogeosciences, e2022JG006826.